 4. Codex took the first error and ignored cascading ones

 tsc returns 47 errors; the first is “cannot find module foo” caused by a missing install.
 Codex fixes the install but skips the other 46 (which were just downstream of the same root cause).
-Next iteration finds 46 errors, looks like regress, ping-pongs.
+The next iteration finds 46 errors, looks like a regression, and Codex ping-pongs.

 How to spot it: Errors come back as a multiple of the count Codex “fixed.”
 Root-cause grouping is missing.